- A data exchange platform for supply chains

 Our goal was to create a more intuitive and scalable platform, enhancing data visibility, improving navigation, and enabling more informed decision-making.

-To familiarise myself with the platform and understand the journeys within my product team, I created a mapped out the entire new platform.
+To familiarise myself with the platform and understand the journeys within my product team, I mapped out the entire new platform.
 This exercise provided a clear visual overview of the platform’s structure, highlighting key user interactions and potential areas for improvement.

 The complexity of Sedex's user base was growing significantly.
 As more businesses joined the platform, the task of managing intricate supplier networks became more overwhelming for users.
 Our user research identified several pain points: